Azure/Vision-AI-DevKit-Pages/docs/_docs/lab-ELC.md

     name: macOS
 last_modified_at: 2019-08-02
 ---
-Welcome to Vision AI Dev Kit hands on lab!
+Welcome to Vision AI Dev Kit hands on lab!!

 ## What you will do